 After dinner head to your hotel.
 I suggest the Le Méridien Arlington.
 It’s a cosmopolitan hotel with a stunning view of the Key Bridge, the Potomac River, and Washington, D.C.’s Georgetown neighborhood.
 It is an ideal location as you will be starting day two in Arlington.

 Today will be spent exploring Arlington, a city that really isn’t a city but rather a county made up of a collection of neighborhoods, not towns.
 You will explore some of the neighborhoods in the morning and spend the afternoon paying your respects to those who serve.

 Take a bike tour of Arlington in the morning.

 A wonderful way to explore Arlington is by bicycle.
-I have put together a 12-mile self-guided bike tour of Arlington on my other site Beans Bikes and Blooms.
+I have put together a 12-mile self-guided bike tour of Arlington.
 You will find the full 12-mile route and a downloadable map here.
 In this section, I will cover the highlights and most important information for this ride.

 While only a 12-mile ride, you should anticipate spending 2 to 2-½ hours for this ride.
 You will want to stop along the way for pictures and to take in the sites.

 Once you’ve got your bike, head up Wilson Blvd and fill your belly at EClairons, a great little cafe serving hearty breakfast sandwiches, coffee, and the prettiest pastries.